trieder83/dcsdemo/README.md

 npm run clean
 ```

-### Clear Browser Keys
+### Clear Browser Session

-If you need to clear the cryptographic keys stored in the browser:
+If you need to clear the KEK (Key Encryption Key) stored in the browser:
 1. Open browser DevTools (F12)
 2. Go to Application > IndexedDB
 3. Delete the `dcsdemo-keys` database

+Note: This only clears the session KEK.
+Your encrypted private key remains safely stored on the server and will be decrypted again when you log in with your password.

 ## Project Structure